 If bread is something you bake regularly, this is where choosing a stand mixer built for bread dough makes a difference.

-Watch what changes.
+Check what changes.

-Does the dough strengthen after rest?
+Does the dough get smoother after rest?

 You pause.
 You observe.
 You adjust.